tpeterka/decaf/individual-docs/tom/tom.md

 ## Matthieu next steps

-- multinode DAG interface in python
+- DAG interface in python wrt C++ implementation of the workflow
-    - provide sizes once per node and link
-    - convert to decaf sizes for each dataflow
+- Datatype transformations in decaf
 - Integrate with swift in addition to python
 - Finish datatype splitting / merging
 - Relax synchronization